Bill Johnson (center): Professional football player

+Johnson gained the nickname of "Tiger" in his first season as a 49er.
+He spent most of his 1948 rookie season injured, only seeing the field in five of the twelve regular season games due in large part to a broken left hand suffered in a preseason game.
+Sitting in a bar with teammates Norm Standlee and Nick Susoeff, the rookie Johnson became the butt of a joke for collecting checks while unable to play due to the cast on his hand.
+"When I get out of this thing, I'm going to come out like a tiger!"
+Johnson replied.
+The nickname "Tiger" stuck forever.

 During his nine years in the NFL as a player, all of which were with the 49ers, Johnson blocked at the center position for what was known as the Million Dollar Backfield in San Francisco, which featured fullbacks John Henry Johnson and Joe Perry, halfback Hugh McElhenny, and quarterback Y. A. Tittle.
 Johnson was heralded as the star of the offensive line of the 49ers, who constantly beat teams due to their ability to control the ball and wear down opponents.
-Johnson earned two Pro Bowl selections, and was also voted to be an All-Pro.
-Bill earned the nickname of "Tiger" in his first season as a 49er.
-Johnson spent most of his rookie season injured, only seeing the field in five of the twelve regular season games.
-One game, when Bill was sidelined, his teammates began to taunt him, given that Johnson was a rookie.
-They were implying through teasing him that Johnson was not truly injured, but was not tough enough to play football at the professional level.
-Eventually, Johnson was fed up, and retorted, "I can't wait 'til I'm back on the field – and when I come back, I'll come back fighting like a Tiger!"
-The nickname "Tiger" stuck forever, and his tenacity on the field was always a prime, living contributor to his nickname's legitimacy.
+He earned two Pro Bowl selections, and was also voted to be an All-Pro.

+Coaching

+Johnson's career in coaching came in 1956, when the 49ers fired head coach Red Strader after one season and hired former start quarterback Frankie Albert as his replacement.
+"Frank and I were close friends, so he hired me as his offensive line coach," Johnson later recalled, adding that due to injury he was forced to return to active player status during that season.
+He retired for keeps after the 1956 campaign and began a nearly stint of two decades as a 49ers coach.

+Johnson made a parallel move to become a line coach for the Cincinnati Bengals in 1968, working on Paul Brown's staff along with future 49er coaching great Bill Walsh.
+When Brown retired as the team's head coach, he named Tiger as his successor — crushing Walsh's hopes of winning the position and spurring his departure to take a head coaching job at Stanford University, and eventually, the 49ers, where he won 3 Super Bowls, including 2 over the Bengals.

-He was a line coach for the Cincinnati Bengals in 1976, when Paul Brown retired as the team's head coach and named Tiger as his successor.
-Tiger won 18 and lost 15, but resigned five games into the 1978 season after starting 0–5.
-He and Marvin Lewis are the only coaches in franchise history to leave the team with a winning record.
+During his stint as Bengals head coach, Tiger won 18 and lost 15, but resigned five games into the 1978 season after starting 0–5.
+He, Forrest Gregg, and Marvin Lewis are the only coaches in franchise history to leave the team with a winning record.

 After his head coaching tenure, Johnson was an assistant coach for the Tampa Bay Buccaneers from 1979 to 1982 and the Detroit Lions from 1983 to 1984.
-He finished his career by reuniting with the Bengals as an assistant in 1985.
+He finished his career by reuniting with the Bengals as an assistant in 1985 under head coach Sam Wyche.

 He retired as the Bengals tight ends coach in 1990.